itsjoesullivan/dx7-patches/readme.md

 ## Format

 I imagine the formatting, as well as the available patches, will change over time.
+Format changes will result in a version bump.
 But below is an example patch:

 ```json
 {